lcod-team/lcod-components/packages/std/components/tooling/registry_sources.resolve/README.md

 # lcod://tooling/registry_sources/resolve@0.1.0

 Resolve registry catalogue pointers defined in a `sources.json` specification.
-This component reads remote/local catalogues, validates schemas, and returns the inline registry source entries consumed by the resolver pipeline.
+This component orchestrates dedicated helpers to read remote/local catalogues, validate schemas, and return the inline registry source entries consumed by the resolver pipeline.

-> ⚠️ This helper currently relies on an embedded script while we upstream the
-> low-level helpers (path utilities, checksum logic) into dedicated primitives.

 ## Inputs